-Lee has been mentoring many published and unpublished writers working in the genres of fiction, and memoir and other sub-genres of creative non-fiction for the last 8 years through Writers Victoria, Australian Society of Authors and privately.
-A considerable number of writers she mentored went on publishing books with mainstream publishers.
-Recent examples of these books include: Cher Chidzey’s Ken’s Quest (Three Kookaburras, 2016), Halina Rubin’s Journeys with my Mother (Hybrid Publishers, 2015) and Maria Katsonis’s The Good Greek Girl (Ventura Press, 2015).
+Lee has been mentoring many published and unpublished writers working in the genres of fiction, and memoir and other sub-genres of creative non-fiction for the last 10 years through Writers Victoria, Australian Society of Authors and privately.
+A considerable number of writers she mentored went on to publish books with mainstream publishers.
+Examples of these books include: Cher Chidzey’s Ken’s Quest (Three Kookaburras, 2016), Halina Rubin’s Journeys with my Mother (Hybrid Publishers, 2015) and Maria Katsonis’s The Good Greek Girl (Ventura Press, 2015).

 Lee mentored me over a three year period while I worked on my first book, Life to us all.
 Her wise counsel and guidance immeasurably enriched the manuscript and my craft as a writer.
 Lee’s steadfast support and encouragement helped me overcome several bumpy writing periods when I came close to walking away from the book.
 Lee respects the writer’s vision while providing constructive advice to ensure the vision is realised and the work reaches its full potential.
 Her judgement is astute and her insightful feedback is always tactfully delivered.
 Lee approaches the mentoring relationship with sensitivity, grace and style.
 It is a joy to work with her.

 Maria Katsonis is a writer and public policy adviser.
 Her writing has been published in The Age, The Guardian and New Paradigm.
 Her memoir, The Good Greek Girl, is out in April 2015 with Jane Curry Publishing.
 More details about Maria.